touretzkyds/cozmo-tools/README.md

 graphics window for a list of commands.
 May not work on Macs due to Tkinter brokenness.

-* __cozmo_fsm__ is a Finite State Machine package for Cozmo programming, still in development.
-Not yet ready for public consumption.
+* __cozmo_fsm__ is a Finite State Machine package for Cozmo programming.
+It's currently in early beta release.